EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 Q. What EMF safety levels or limits for EMFs exist?

-A. There are many set by different countries and organizations.
-The following links are only a partial list as suggested guidelines for EMF safety shift over time and there is no agreement based on the epidemiological difficulties in establishing what is considered “safe”.
+A. There are many set by different countries and organizations but I prefer the guidelines set by professionally recognized safety organizations such as AGCIH and ICNIRP.
+The following links are only a partial list as suggested guidelines for EMF safety can shift over time and there is no agreement based on the epidemiological difficulties in establishing what is considered “safe”.
+However, most of the aforementioned safety organizations are in GENERAL agreement and I consider them valid.

 * Effective January 1st, 2019 ScanTech no longer performs residential testing OR consulting for homeowners and tenants – all services are COMMERCIAL ONLY.
 Instead I will redirect you to a page for resources to other companies and common questions – CLICK HERE.